Getting to know Norway: Part 211th August 2018

 2016-08-28: A saunter around some of Bergen’s hills

-Satisfyingly, cloud cover was broken and I had a sunny morning in a part of Norway with a similar weather reputation to Scotland’s Fort William or Ireland’s Dingle.
-This is a place where rain abounds and I was to have some rain every day of my stay in Norway’s second city and one-time capital.
-Another stroll around the city was in order to see if a better photo could be made of Lille Lungegårdsvannet.
-It surprises me now to think of how long I lingered around the man-made like but I was rewarded for my patience.
+Satisfyingly, cloud cover was broken, and I had a sunny morning in a part of Norway with a similar weather reputation to Scotland’s Fort William or Ireland’s Dingle.
+This is a place where rain abounds, and I was to have some rain every day of my stay in Norway’s second city and one-time capital.
+Another stroll around the city was to see if a better photo could be made of Lille Lungegårdsvannet.
+It surprises me now to think of how long I lingered around the man-made lake, but I was rewarded for my patience.

-Then, it was time to by return to Vågen from where my hike would commence in earnest.
-It was by now near the middle of the day as I passed the Bergenhus, a royal fort that is open to the public.
-A visit there would need to wait until next morning since I was decided on an outdoors outing.
+Then, it was time to return to Vågen, from where my hike would commence in earnest.
+It was by now near the middle of the day as I passed the Bergenias, a royal fort that is open to the public.
+A visit there would need to wait until the next morning, since I was decided on an outdoors outing.
 In fact, I was so dressed and equipped that I heard an American lady comment on the fact to her companion, perhaps unaware that I too was a native English speaker that could overhear and understand what they were saying.

 Coastal road walking with only occasional views of the coast were my lot as I continued past Sandviken.
-Eventually, the main thorough that I had been shadowing was left fro some narrower and quieter lanes.
+Eventually, the main thoroughfare that I had been shadowing was left for some narrower and quieter lanes.
 Plying these allowed me to get to Munkesbotvatnet are some steep strolling with some switchback bends to ease the effect of the gradient.
 As I did so, the earlier sunshine was fading as clouds encroached to bring me a dull afternoon that limited any photographic action.
-Eventually these were set to bring bring rain but my hike was done before that happened.
+Eventually, these were set to bring rain, but my hike was done before that happened.

-There were less people going this way, which achieved what I needed as I navigated around more lakes on a course that took me both uphill and downhill.
-There were good views to be enjoyed even if more sunshine would have made the sights even more special.
+Fewer people were going this way, which achieved what I needed as I navigated around more lakes on a course that took me both uphill and downhill.
+There were good views to be enjoyed, even if more sunshine would have made the sights even more special.
 Eventually, I was lured onto moderate summits around Rundemanen before I reached another gravel track that would carry me past Lille Tindevatnet Store and Blåmanen, a lake followed by a hill, on my way down to Fløyen where I caught the Fløybanen down to Bergen.
-Were it not for a need to attend to other needs, I might have been tempted to walk all the way down and I had decided to limit aspirations that would have led me around by Svartediket and Ulriken.
-It is never good to rush a first encounter and the decision possibly saved me a wetting too.
+Were it not for a need to attend to other needs, I might have been tempted to walk all the way down, and I had decided to limit aspirations that would have led me around by Svartediket and Ulriken.
+It is never good to rush a first encounter, and the decision possibly saved me a wetting too.

 2016-08-29: A last saunter around Bergen

-Instead, I pottered about Bergen in the morning between any rain showers and explored the Bergenhus as well as revisiting other spots that I had savoured on previous days.
-Then, I headed for the local airport for a flight to Oslo from where I flew to Manchester.
-Those flights took me over mountain scenery so I peered out at what lay below as much as I could.
-Then, I could not have known that another Norway visit would come to pass less the twelve months later.
+Instead, I pottered about Bergen in the morning between any rain showers and explored the Bergenhus, as well as revisiting other spots that I had savoured on previous days.
+Then, I headed for the local airport for a flight to Oslo, from where I flew to Manchester.
+Those flights took me over mountain scenery, so I peered out at what lay below as much as I could.
+Then, I could not have known that another Norway visit would come to pass less than twelve months later.

 Train travel between Macclesfield and Manchester Airport.
-Outbound flight from Manchester to Oslo followed by train journey from Oslo to Bergen.
+Outbound flight from Manchester to Oslo, followed by a train journey from Oslo to Bergen.
 Return flights from Bergen to Manchester via Oslo.